st-rom/poster/README.md

 # poster
 dataprocessing
 on it's way, I promise.
 Just need to finish it.

-Will submit by tomorrows morning
+# Will submit by the end of the day